Tiger Woods elected to the World Golf Hall of Fame

-PONTE VEDRA BEACH, FL (AP) — Already among the greatest on the golf course, Tiger Woods will join them in the World Golf Hall of Fame.
+PONTE VEDRA BEACH, Fla.
+(AP) — Already among the greatest on the golf course, Tiger Woods will join them in the World Golf Hall of Fame.

 Woods was elected Wednesday to be part of the 2021 induction class, a decision with as much suspense as a tap-in.
 Woods shares the PGA Tour record with 82 career victories, and his 15 majors are second only to Jack Nicklaus.
 He has 11 other victories in tours around the world, including Europe, Japan, Asia and Australia.